 She has experience supporting adults and teens who are struggling with a wide variety of concerns, including depression, anxiety and stress, anger, self-esteem, grief and loss, sexuality, life transitions, communication, and interpersonal issues.

 French and American, she has lived in Latin America and Europe and speaks French and Spanish fluently.
 She appreciates the richness and challenges of multiculturalism in relationships and families and enjoys helping clients find meaning and belonging in their unique cultural identity and heritage.

 Parenting and Families

 As a parenting coach and the mother of four children, Caroline helps families build healthier, more respectful relationships.
 She offers parents new tools to address misbehavior effectively and promote responsibility, encouragement, and cooperation in kids.
 She is also a leader with the Parent Encouragement Program (PEP), she teaches classes for parents based on an Adlerian model of positive discipline.
 She has taught children of all ages and adults and worked with diverse at-risk youth and their families.

 She believes in the importance of integrating mind, body, and spirit in any process of change.
 She affirms the potential for healing and growth in all people and seeks to create a safe and sacred space for clients through a collaborative counseling relationship that respects clients’ spiritual journeys.

 A Licensed Clinical Professional Counselor, Caroline holds a Masters in Pastoral Counseling from Loyola University of Maryland and a Masters in Education from Harvard University.
-She has completed training for certification in Imago Relationship Therapy and is a member of the American Counseling Association (ACA).
+She is certified as an Advanced Clinician and Workshop Presenter in Imago Relationship Therapy and is a member of the American Counseling Association (ACA).
 She is currently the President of the Mid-Atlantic Association for Imago and Relationship Therapists.